LarsBarkman/LarsBarkman.github.io/_drafts/2015-07-12-building-a-reasonably-priced-htpc-quiet.md

 ---
 layout: post
-title: Building a Reasonably Priced HTPC – Quite
+title: Building a Reasonably Priced HTPC – Quiet
 ---

 ###*The key to building a quiet HTPC is to use low power parts which generate less heat and thus require less cooling leading to less noice.*